How to Create Radar Chart with Radial Lines in Excel

 If you want to run a business to find out which month which product you have sold the most in which month and compare your customer satisfaction to the fullest to achieve satisfaction and make decisions according to it, a Radar chart can easily assess the situation for you.

-2 Practical Examples to Create and Explain Radar Chart with Radial Lines
+Create Radar Chart with Radial Lines in Excel: 2 Practical Examples

-First we are going to see sales of different products in different months to decide in which month which electronic product sales happen more.
+First, we are going to see sales of different products in different months to decide in which month electronic product sales happen more.
 Then we will deal with data from the Customer service company.

 1. Sales Analysis Using Excel Radar Chart with Radial Lines

-In this article, we are going to create Radar Chart monthly sales of different electronic products so that we can find out which product is sold more in which months.
+In this article, we are going to make a Radar Chart of monthly sales of different electronic products so that we can find out which product is sold more in which months.

 Steps:

-• First, we have to create the Sales data of Products of different months.
-Here we have created data about Computer, Mobile, Laptop in four different months.
+• First, we have to create the Sales data of Products for different months.
+Here we have created data about Computer, Mobile, and Laptop in four different months.

 Data Table of Sales Over Period